Preteen Bible Lesson: God Wants Us to Pray for Each Other

 This lesson excerpt was taken from 13 Most Important Bible Lessons for Kids About Loving Each Other.

 A kid-sized theology that really cements the fundamentals of faith into kids’ hearts and heads.
-Children’s ministry leaders are looking for an effective way to teach upper-elementary kids the foundational truths of the Christian faith, and this lesson book is it!
+If you’re a children’s ministry leader looking for an effective way to teach upper-elementary kids the foundational truths of the Christian faith, this lesson book will help!

 For even more lessons about prayer, check out this article or these ideas!